mzio/tokyo-metro-markov-models/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Tokyo Metro Markov Models

-Created as a side project related to two things I'm a fan of: the Tokyo subway system and Markov models.
+A map and side project related to two things I'm a fan of: the Tokyo subway system and Markov models.

 **See the actual project**: